pierre-hilt/babel_webpack_sourcemap/readme.md

-gir# Webpack Babel sourcemap Problem
+# Webpack Babel sourcemap Problem

-There are problems when using Chromer devtool break point and Babel loader.
+There are problems when using Chromer devtool break point and Babel/webpack.
-When Babel loader is used, some lines are not breakable.
+When Babel is used, some lines are not breakable.

-To reproduce the problem, you just have to uncomment webpack loader and try to set a break point on line 11 in App.jsx.

-Build:
+This simple project has been created to reproduce the problem.

+## start

+npm install
-npm start
+npm run build-sm

 Open index.html in your browser.

+This will generate source maps from Babel, use them in entry and create the final source map.
+In App.jsx, line 6 is not breakable.
+I also tried to use directly babel loader plugin.